ska-telescope/ska-low-mccs-pasd/docs/src/developer/deploy.rst

 - **StationName**: Station identifier
 - **FndhFQDN**: Tango FQDN of the associated FNDH device
 - **SmartboxFQDNs**: List of Tango FQDNs of associated smartbox devices
+- **NofSmartboxBlocks**: How many blocks to split smartboxes into before turning on FEMs sequentially for each block during on().

 ------------
 How it works